fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 ## Dynamic Analysis

 Preliminaries to debug the Discompard.dll:
-- Load the original malware into dnspy
+- Load the original malware into dnSpy
 - Set a breakpoint in `System.Reflection.MethodBase.Invoke()` in mscorlib.dll
 ![](https://i.imgur.com/lXpJPiy.png)

 - Now, keep hitting the breakpoint and stepping out until you see that you have reached the method `TOfEQkKANJxMeS2a9c.l9KiV7K6JPwQWv7jdq0.bMBAzEBKcC()`.
 ![](https://i.imgur.com/2Nwq0qM.png)

-- The above method makes the dnspy to load the Discompard.dll, which you can access using Assembly explorer on the left.
+- The above method makes the dnSpy to load the Discompard.dll, which you can access using Assembly explorer on the left.
 - Now set a breakpoint at `TOfEQkKANJxMeS2a9c.kHaSXGF4djgFPmfQAx.nqk5uYnWxJ()` and remove the breakpoint from System.Reflection.MethodBase.Invoke().
 ![](https://i.imgur.com/FQUXA0K.png)